• Skip to primary navigation

 Can you make them ahead?

-• You can make the salsa up to two days ahead of time, keeping it in a tightly sealed container in the refrigerator.
+• You can make the salsa up to two days ahead of time, keeping it in an airtight container in the refrigerator.

 • Leftovers can be stored, wrapped well, in the refrigerator for a few days, and they can be frozen for up to a month.